 Lavandin: Aromatherapy Workhorse

-Today most of the cultivated areas of Provence are planted with different types of Lavandin, a hybrid between True (Lavandula angustifolia) and Spike Lavender (Lavandula spica).
+Today most of the areas of Provence cultivated with some form of Lavender are planted with different types of Lavandin, a hybrid between True (Lavandula angustifolia) and Spike Lavender (Lavandula spica).

 This has not always been so.
 Prior to the WWI era, Lavender oil was mostly produced from wild plants in the French and Italian Alps.
 Given the poverty of the soil at higher elevations of Provence and the dire economic situation after WWI local farmers looked for a crop that could produce extra income.
 They found that cash crop first in Lavender and soon thereafter also in different Lavandin hybrids.